 A new year means new clients, a larger book of business, and better yields for agencies everywhere, Right?
 Well, possibly.
 Hard-working businesses like yours are not the only ones getting revved-up and motivated for a prosperous 12 months.
 While you are diligently planning your strategies for customer care, sales, and retention hackers are investing their own energy in finding more efficient methods of breaking into the systems of successful businesses.
-2016-2021 is expected to see a definitive rise in cyber-attacks targeting small and large businesses alike, according to the University of San Diego.
+2016-2021 is expected to see a definitive rise in cyber security attacks targeting small and large businesses alike, according to the University of San Diego.

 It’s time to get innovative and leave your competitors in the dust!
 To get ahead in the business industry, you need to gather reviews.
 In this day and age your customers are tech savvy, so they will go the extra mile to find out if your products are reliable.
 But how will your customers know if no one leaves a review?
 Wouldn’t you want to know if the product you’re buying is worth your time and money?
 According to Zendesk.com, Dimensional Research reports 88% of online customers make a buying decision based on what online reviews say.
 That percentage is astounding!
-If you’re not swayed by that, Jonathon Wolfe, blogger and VP of Techvalidate concludes that 94% of respondents rate reviews from customers as “very effective” (Survey of 105 B2b marketing and sales professionals).
-Getting positive reviews is extremely important for the success of your company.
-The main question to ask is…… how do you get customers to leave more reviews?
+If you’re not swayed by that, Jonathon Wolfe, blogger and VP of Techvalidate concludes that 94% of respondents rate company reviews by customers as “very effective” (Survey of 105 B2b marketing and sales professionals).
+Getting positive reviews is extremely important for the success of your insurance agency.
+The main question to ask is…… how to get customers to leave more reviews?

 Tip #1: Sell globally